Douglas-Klos/django-blog/README.md

 # Lesson 08 Assignment Notes

+I liked this weeks assignment, it felt like actually putting work in and creating a site instead of just following instructions.

 ## RSS Feed

 I don't have much experience working with RSS feeds, but I believe that I have this